karl-zylinski/karl-zylinski.github.io/content/posts/handle-based-arrays.md

 }
 ```

-Why is a custom iterator is required?
+Why is a custom iterator required?
 Why can't you just do `for e in entities.items {}`?
 Because `items` contains unused items if anything has been removed from the array.
 It is like that in order to keep the indices stable.
 This iterator will skip those holes.

 > An unused item is defined as it having `handle.idx == 0`.
 The zero index is never used.
 You can see how `ha_add` always adds a "dummy element" at index 0.
 This is good for zero-is-initialized programming: Handles can be zero initialized without accidentally referring to the first item in an array.